makesites/backbone-session/readme.md

 ```
 app.session = new APP.Session();
 ```

-If a remote is defined it will immediately be requested with a ```fetch()```
+If a remote is defined it will immediately be requested with a ```fetch()```.
 Results will be saved locally and used for subsequent requests to the server.

 Get info from the session like in any other Backbone Model:
 ```